 After painting the patio I removed the ScotchBlue™ Painter’s Tape the same night so this way I didn’t get any tear up from the freshly painted floor.

-The next day once it was light out, we moved the furniture back in and enjoyed our new patio.
+The next day once the patio dried, we moved the furniture back in and enjoyed our new patio.
 What an amazing difference the painted design makes on our patio!

 We love the way the pattern pops with our bright furniture.